 Marybeth escapes the clutches of the deformed, swamp-dwelling iconic killer Victor Crowley.
 After learning the truth about her family's connection to the hatchet-wielding madman, Marybeth returns to the Louisiana swamps along with an army of hunters to recover the bodies of her family and exact the bloodiest revenge against the bayou butcher.
 Written by

-Performed by Overkill
+Performed by Ministry

-Published by Warner-Tamerline Publishing Corp.
+Published by Songs of Media Creature (BMI), Warner-Tamerline Publishing Corp.
 (BMI) o/b/o itself, 13th Planet Music Inc and Spurburn Music See more »

 2 of 3 people found this review helpful.